Service Area: Archaeology Department

 - Ability to seek assistance and/or review regarding areas outside of expertise.

-- Ability to take direction and feedback.
+- Ability to take direction and feedback from senior personnel.

 - Excellent word-processing and report-formatting skills in Microsoft Office, and project management software.

 - Canadian resident (citizen or landed immigrant status).